TL;DR:

 - Length: 4-8 pages (not including references and appendix)

-- Formatting: NeurIPS latex style.
+- Formatting: ICML latex style.
 Please change the footnote to reflect the name of the workshop.

 - Dual Submission Policy: We accept submissions of ongoing unpublished work and work that is currently under submission.